-Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships Living allowance of \$6150 pa.
+Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships Living allowance of \$6500 pa.
 Other allowances 1-2 years for a Masters and 3-4 Applicants must be honours graduates (or equivalent).
 Applications to Dean of relevant Faculty.
 Commonwealth Postgraduate Research Awards may also be paid. years for a PhD degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
-Appli- cations to Registrar by 31 October.
-Commonwealth Postgraduate Course Awards Living allowance of \$7330 pa.
+Applications to Registrar by 31 October.
+Commonwealth Postgraduate Course Awards Living allowance of \$7616 pa.
 Other allowances may also be paid.
 1-2 years; minimum duration of course Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post-graduate Award.
-Preference is given to applicants with em- ployment experience.
-Applications to Re- gistrar by 30 September.
-Australian American Educational Foundation Travel Grant (Fulbright) - Applicants must be graduates, senior scholars or post-doctoral Fellows.
-Appli- cations close 30 September.
-Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate Scholarships Six State awards of \$5000 each 1 year Applicants must be female graduates who will have completed a University degree · One National award valued at \$20,000 pa for study at an approved overseas institution.
-2 years or diploma this year and who are Austra- lian citizens or have resided in Australia for at least seven years.
-Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sport- ing/recreational activities.
+Preference is given to applicants with employment experience.
+Applications to Registrar by 30 September.
+Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
 Applications close 30 September.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate Scholarships Six State awards of \$5000 each 1 year Applicants must be female graduates who will have completed a University degree or One National award valued at \$20,000 pa for study at an approved overseas institution.
+2 years diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
+Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sporting/recreational activities.
+Applications close late September.

-Available for reference in the University Library.
-Application forms are available from The Secretary.
-Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+^{}Available for reference in the University Library.

+Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.